dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 **Bulk Update Objects**

-if there is a new field or new relation add to existing fields or relations. if field is exist then update field.
+if there is a new field or new relation(new type) add to existing fields or relations. if field is exist then update field.

+If relation with same type exist then replace with new relation.

 return updated object(s) with all field except its reference to other object.